ory/docs/docs/oathkeeper/pipeline/authn.md

 $ curl -X GET -H "Authorization: Bearer foobar" http://my-app/some-route

 HTTP/1.0 401 Status Unauthorized
-The request is not authorized because credentials have been provided but only the anonymous authenticator is enabled for this URL.
+The request isn't authorized because credentials have been provided but only the anonymous authenticator is enabled for this URL.
 ```